-Olga Castro joined Aston University as a Lecturer in Translation Studies and Spanish in September 2011.
-She is Head of Translation Studies and chairs the Equality & Diversity Committee in the School of Languages and Social Sciences.
+Olga Castro joined Aston University as a Lecturer in Translation Studies in September 2011.
+She is Director of Postgraduate Programmes in Translation Studies and chairs the Equality, Diversity and Inclusion Committee in the School of Languages and Social Sciences.
 Since 2014 she is also Fellow of the Higher Academy.Prior to coming to Birmingham, Olga held academic positions at the University of Exeter and the University of Vigo, Spain.
 She completed her PhD in Translation Studies (with an European Doctorate Mention) at the University of Vigo in 2010, for which she was awarded the PhD Extraordinary Prize.
 She has a Diploma of Advanced Studies in Translation and Interpreting (Vigo), a BA in Translation and Interpreting (Vigo) and a BA in Media Studies and Journalism (University of de Santiago de Compostela, Spain).